AkeKyA/SkyBlockPE/README.md

-#ABANDONED PROJECT
-#NO MORE SUPPORT ON THIS PLUGIN

 # SkyBlockPE
-SkyBlock ported to PocketMine, API 1.12.0 +
+SkyBlock ported to PocketMine, API 2.0.0 + (PHP7)

 Please note that this is still in development.

-This plugin is an edit of [MyPlot](https://github.com/wiez/MyPlot) with a new generator and different commands.
+This plugin is an edit of [MyPlot](https://github.com/wiez/MyPlot) with a new generator and different commands, using MySQL

 ## Commands / Usage / Permissions